Skylights transmit light through glazed structures which cover an opening in a roof or ceiling, to allow for daylight and ventilation in the room.

 - Sunlight, let in by skylights, helps mitigate seasonal depression and eyes healthy.
 It also reduces stress and lowers blood pressure.

 - Blinds and shades – The only difference between skylights and windows is that they are mounted on the roof.
-You might use window treatments for skylights to control the amount of heat and light.
+You might use custom window treatments for skylights to control the amount of heat and light.